 Another factor that can influence your credit limit is when you have multiple cards with the same issuer.
-For example, many people carry both the Chase Sapphire Preferred® Card and the Chase Freedom Unlimited® to take advantage of transferring points between them to maximize rewards.
+For example, many people carry more than one Chase credit card because some of the cards’ rewards are more valuable if you also use a complimentary Chase card.

 It’s possible to have several, even dozens of credit cards with one bank, but the more cards you get, the lower your limit on each card may be.
 That’s because even though you have several different credit cards, you’re getting credit from a single bank.
 At some point, it will look to limit its exposure in the event you can’t pay them back.

 A checkered credit report can also work against you getting a high limit.
 If you’ve applied for multiple cards in a short period of time, or you have delinquencies or bankruptcies, you’re considered a riskier applicant.